Skip to main content

 Final Thoughts

-The proposed EPS-95 minimum pension hike to ₹7,500 is a significant step toward improving retirement security for private-sector employees.
+The proposed EPS-95 minimum pension hike to ₹7,500 is a significant step toward improving retirement security for private-sector employees, if implemented.
 However, relying solely on statutory pensions may not meet all your post-retirement needs.
 By combining EPS-95 benefits with voluntary retirement planning, savings, investments, and insurance, you can secure a more stable and flexible financial future.
-Evaluate your goals, consider inflation, and plan proactively to ensure that your retirement years remain comfortable and financially independent.
+Evaluate your goals, account for inflation, and plan proactively to ensure your retirement years remain comfortable and financially independen

 Glossary

-2. Voluntary Retirement Scheme (VRS): An Early retirement option offered by employers to eligible employees
+1. Voluntary Retirement Scheme (VRS): An early retirement option offered by employers to eligible employees

-3. Provident Fund (PF): A Retirement savings scheme funded by contributions from the employer and employee
+2. Provident Fund (PF): A retirement savings scheme funded by contributions from the employer and employee

-4. Annuity Plan: An Investment that provides regular income after retirement
+3. Annuity Plan: An investment that provides regular income after retirement

 Uncertain About Insurance